fox-one/docs.pando.im/developer/lake/guide/using-sdk.md

 If you want the bot to place an order, send a multisig transaction from the bot.

 This is a common scene for arbitrage bot.
-Please make sure the bot have enough crypto in the bot's wallet.
+Please make sure the bot has enough crypto in the bot's wallet.

-We need to use [mixin-sdk-go](https://github.com/fox-one/mixin-sdk-go) client to create and send the transaction to the kenerl nodes.
+We need to use [mixin-sdk-go](https://github.com/fox-one/mixin-sdk-go) client to create and send the transaction to the kernel nodes.

 ```go
 // send a transaction to a multi-sign address which specified by `OpponentMultisig`